dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 Since mutating state exposes those components to all the problems of concurrency, it is common practice to use some kind of transactional memory to protect the mutable variables from concurrent updates and race conditions.
 Transactional memory simply treats variables in memory the same way a database treats records on disk.
 1 It protects those variables with a transaction- or retry-based scheme.

-A simple example of this approach is Clojure’s atom facility:
+A simple example of this approach is Clojure's atom facility:

 ```c
 (def counter (atom 0)) ; initialize counter to 0